ircdocs/modern-irc/index.md

 ### Character Codes

 Clients SHOULD use the [UTF-8](http://tools.ietf.org/html/rfc3629) character encoding on outgoing messages.
-Clients MUST be able to handle incoming messages encoded with alternative encodings, and lines they cannot decode correctly with any of their standard encodings.
+Clients SHOULD try decoding incoming messages as UTF-8.
+Today, the generally-recommended way of decoding incoming messages is to try UTF-8 before falling back to [Latin-1/ISO-8859-1(5)/CP1252](https://en.wikipedia.org/wiki/Windows-1252) (though this fallback encoding is often configurable by the user).
+Implementors should be aware their software may receive messages that cannot correctly decoded with any of their encodings.

 The `'ascii'` casemapping defines the characters `a` to `z` to be considered the lower-case equivalents of the characters `A` to `Z` only.
 The `'rfc1459'` casemapping defines the same casemapping as `'ascii'`, with the addition of the characters `'{'`, `'}'`, and `'|'` being considered the lower-case equivalents of the characters `'['`, `']'`, and `'\'` respectively.
 For other casemappings used by servers, see the [`CASEMAPPING`](#casemapping-parameter) `RPL_ISUPPORT` parameter.